JutsFunFor/alivu13p/README.md

 # alivu13p

-Board support for the **ALIVU13P** — a low-cost ex-datacenter accelerator card built around the AMD/Xilinx Virtex UltraScale+ **XCVU13P** (`xcvu13p-fhgb2104-2L-e`).
+Board support for the **ALIVU13P** — ex-datacenter accelerator card built around the AMD/Xilinx Virtex UltraScale+ **XCVU13P** (`xcvu13p-fhgb2104-2L-e`).

-The card is cheap and widely available second-hand, and undocumented.
+The card is available second-hand, and undocumented.
 This repository brings it up on a current toolchain and keeps an honest record of which interfaces have actually been proven to work, with the evidence attached.